Sechura language

-The Sechura language, also known as Sek, is an extinct language spoken in the Department of Piura of Peru, near the port of Sechura.
+The Sechura language, also known as Sec, is an extinct language spoken in the Department of Piura of Peru, near the port of Sechura.
 It appears to have become extinct by the beginning of the 20th century.
 The only documentation is that of an 1863 word list by Richard Spruce, as well as a word list by Bishop Martínez Compañón (1782–1790).

 Classification

-Sechura is too poorly known to be definitively classified.
-Kaufman notes that a connection between Sechura and the Catacaoan languages is likely and is supported by lexical evidence.

-Sek family

-Rivet groups Sechura and Tallán together under the same Sek when he compares them to the Catacaoan languages.
-In comparing word lists from Sechura and Tallán, Torero finds six likely cognates between the two: